milvus-io/milvus/docs/developer_guides/chap08_binlog.md

 However, different binlog files have some other different information which differs from each other.

-So, `ExtraBytes` was designed to store these different information.
+So, `ExtraBytes` was designed to store this different information.

 For example, for index binlog file, we will store `indexID`, `indexBuildID`, `indexID` and other index-related information to `ExtraBytes`.